University of North Georgia: Degrees

-For undergraduates the University of North Georgia offers 129 associate and baccalaureate degrees, as well as pre-professional and certificate programs.
-For graduates the university offers thirteen degree programs as well as one doctoral program.
+For undergraduates, the University of North Georgia offers 129 associate and baccalaureate degrees, as well as pre-professional and certificate programs.
+For graduates, the university offers thirteen-degree programs as well as one doctoral program.
 As a state-designated leadership institution, UNG is the only university in Georgia to offer a minor in leadership.
 The school is also a flagship ROTC Center in Chinese.
 This designation is aimed at helping cadets become proficient in Chinese language and culture.
 However, due mostly to size, each campus varies significantly in terms of which degree curricula they can accommodate.
-The Dahlonega campus focuses on Baccalaureate and graduate programs, and is the only one of the four campuses that offers Pre-Professional Programs.
-A smaller number of baccalaureate programs, most of which are education or business related, are available at the Gainesville Campus, while associate degrees are offered at both the Gainesville and Oconee campuses.
-As of Fall 2014, Gainesville campus is now offering a bachelor's degree in Communication and offering three concentrations in Film and Digital Media, Multimedia Journalism, and Organizational Leadership.
+The Dahlonega campus focuses on Baccalaureate and graduate programs and is the only one of the four campuses that offer Pre-Professional Programs.
+A smaller number of baccalaureate programs, most of which are education or business-related, are available at the Gainesville Campus, while associate degrees are offered at both the Gainesville and Oconee campuses.
+As of Fall 2014, the Gainesville campus is now offering a bachelor's degree in Communication and offering three concentrations in Film and Digital Media, Multimedia Journalism, and Organizational Leadership.

 Professional and continuing education

-The University of North Georgia provides an array of services for professional and continuing education.
 Some of the programs provided include leadership development, photography classes, computer training, English and foreign language classes, travel, and industry certifications.
 These courses are designed to help people and businesses with job growth as well as recruitment.
 Courses can be taken at any University of North Georgia campus for an assorted fee.
 UNG also provides thousands of online professional and continuing education classes if you are unable to take classes on campus.
 UNG also provides space for events such as corporate events, meetings, conferences or camps.
 Accommodations for events include conference rooms, auditoriums, classrooms, dining, wireless internet, and parking.
 By contacting the professional and continuing education department any business can hold an event at UNG as well as outside camps.
 Camps provided by the university include academic and athletic camps for kids and students.
 On the Gainesville and Dahlonega campuses, anyone who is not a student at the university is able to pay a fee for a gym membership and use the recreational facilities located on those campuses.